$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Equivalent models of different widths

 Finally, we present our general result, showing that the observations made above for MLPs extend to virtually all ``standard'' neural network architectures.
 Here, we state an informal result since the formal version requires additional technical background.
 A detailed version of this result is deferred to Theorem~\ref{thm:equivalence-appendix} in Appendix~\ref{appen:equivalence-general}.

-\begin{theorem}[Informal] Consider a ``standard'' neural network architecture where the output is multiplied by an additional factor of $n^{-1}$, replacing the sum readout by a width-normalized mean readout.\footnote{Standard architectures typically sum along the width axis in the final readout.
+\begin{theorem}[Informal] Consider a ``standard'' neural network architecture where the final readout step averages rather than sums along the width axis.\footnote{Standard architectures typically sum along the width axis in the final readout.
 We instead average.
 For example, in an MLP where the final readout is $W^{(L)}x^{(L-1)}$ with $W^{(L)}\in \RR^{\dout\times n_{L-1}}$, we replace it with $n_{L-1}^{-1}W^{(L)}x^{(L-1)}$.} Assume an entrywise optimizer whose update functions are homogeneous of degree $m$.
 Suppose that we train a base model with learning rate $\gamma$, weight decay coefficient $\lambda$, and additional hyperparameter $\varepsilon$.
 Consider a widened model with the same architecture and depth but larger width.
 Assume that the widened model's weights are obtained by duplicating units along the designated width axes and rescaling appropriately, and that all hyperparameters are rescaled in tandem according to Table~\ref{tab:widening}.
 Then, at every training step, the base and widened models parametrize the same function. \end{theorem}

 The term ``standard'' architecture refers to any neural network representable in the \nesort~program developed in the Tensor Program literature~\cite{yang2019wide,yang2020tensor,yang2023tensor}.
-Intuitively, \nesort is a formal programming language in which each variable is typed as matrix-like, vector-like, or scalar-like.
-Given a set of input variables, new variables are generated by the following operations: (i) multiplication of a vector-like variable by a matrix-like one; (ii) elementwise nonlinear transformations of vector-like variables; and (iii) averaging the entries of a vector-like variable.
+Intuitively, \nesort is a formal programming language in which each variable is typed as matrix-like, vector-like, or scalar-like, and new variables are generated by: (i) multiplication of a vector-like variable by a matrix-like one; (ii) elementwise nonlinear transformations of vector-like variables; and (iii) averaging the entries of a vector-like variable.
 See Appendix~\ref{appen:background-TP} for the formal definition.
 This framework encompasses many widely used architectures and components, including MLPs, RNNs, convolution, attention, pooling layers, skip connections, and batch/layer normalization, as established by~\citet{yang2019wide}.
-Furthermore,~\citet{yang2023tensor} demonstrates that any network specified in the \nesort program admits a corresponding backpropagation program that is also expressible in \nesort.
+Furthermore,~\citet{yang2023tensor} demonstrates that any network specified in the \nesort program admits a corresponding backpropagation program also expressible in \nesort.